makersacademy/rps-challenge/README.md

 **Edge cases**
 1. Player doesn't enter a name
+2. Player doesn't enter a move
-2. No one wins - can player play again?
+2. No one wins - ruby can't render name of winner

 ## Credits ##